Joint Gaussian Graphical Model Estimation: A Survey

 \section{Abstract}

-Graphs from complex systems often share a partial underlying structure across domains while retaining individual features.
-Thus, identifying common structures can shed light on the underlying signal, for instance, when applied to scientific discoveries or clinical diagnoses.
+Graphs representing complex systems often share a partial underlying structure across domains while retaining individual features.
+Thus, identifying common structures can shed light on the underlying signal, for instance, when applied to scientific discovery or clinical diagnoses.
 Furthermore, growing evidence shows that the shared structure across domains boosts the estimation power of graphs, particularly for high-dimensional data.
 However, building a joint estimator to extract the common structure may be more complicated than it seems, most often due to data heterogeneity across sources.
-This manuscript surveys recent work on statistical inference of joint Gaussian graphical models, identifying model structures that fit various data generation processes.
-Simulations under different data generation processes are implemented with detailed discussions on the choice of models.
+This manuscript surveys recent work on statistical inference of joint Gaussian graphical models, identifying model structures that fit various data generation processes.\\ {\bf Keywords}: Gaussian graphical model; joint network; graphical lasso; high-dimensional estimation; sparsity